 METHOD #1: Facebook groups

-Facebook groups is a very trending thing even if you didn’t know that.
+Facebook groups are a very trending thing even if you didn’t know that.
 Joining gazillion groups and being inactive in each one of them will give your participation no meaning.
 Choose groups where you can find clients, not peers.

 - CHOOSE 2-3 GROUPS TO BE ACTIVE IN

 First of all, you will spend TONS of time if you will try to be all over the place.
 Start out by choosing around 2-3 active and relevant groups to join.
-Remember, you want to join either groups with job offers or groups where you could possibly find your perfect audience.
+Remember, you want to join either groups with direct job offers or groups where you could possibly find your perfect audience.

 - STAY CONSISTENT